 - Project Stakeholders Management

 "The fundamental principles of project management are the same across all industries," explains Chadwick.
 The challenge for IT professionals is how to effectively apply those principles in a high-stress, rapidly changing environment where scope, cost and resources are moving targets.
 Add to this the dual role of an IT project manager who is responsible for managing other people's efforts, but is often asked to step in to provide technical expertise when it's needed.
 The lines are blurred, leaving IT project managers straddling the fence between managing people and participating in development.

 Audit and tax advisory firm KPMG offers a simple three-step framework for successfully managing mega-projects similar to what most IT professionals will encounter:

 - Plan and organize: It's important to set the stage for project success.
 This involves developing realistic estimates of time, cost and resources, and also preparing for potential risks or derailments.
 A properly planned project will have stakeholder buy-in and be executed by a carefully assembled team with specific roles and responsibilities.

 - Communication and control: Preparing a communication plan that sets the tone for the project's political, social, historical and technological context helps bridge the gap between various participants and stakeholders.
 In this phase, it's also important to prepare budget and cost variables.

-- Continuous improvement: According to CTU faculty member Emad Rahim, D.M., PMP, managers are increasingly realizing the importance of “tribal knowledge” to foster sharing and learning within the organization.
+- Continuous improvement: According to CTU Alum Emad Rahim, D.M., PMP, managers are increasingly realizing the importance of "tribal knowledge" to foster sharing and learning within the organization.
 Whether an IT project succeeds or fails, gathering intelligence from prior experiences is critical for the future IT projects.

 Preparing for a Career in IT Project Management